ix64/cr-mirrors/README.md

 ### Setup DNS

 - Take `m.example.com` as gateway, `192.0.2.1` as server IP
-- If `Addition Prefix Mode` enabled
+- If `Prefix Addition Mode` enabled
     ```
     m.example.com.
 IN    A    192.0.2.1
     ```